This article describes optional SSProtect :Recover seamless backup/ restore capabilities.

 Remote Profile Deployment

-SSProtect supports relocation of a Profile to a new Host computer, as described in the article, Remote Profile Deployment.
-This operation includes :Recover Replicate operation, providing a mechanism for securely, "moving" your, "Active Workspace" to another computer.
+SSProtect supports use of a Profile on other Host computers, as described in the article, Remote Profile Deployment.
+This operation includes :Recover Replicate operation, providing a mechanism for securely replicating your, "Active Workspace" on other host computers.

 This allows you to quickly respond to host corruption, compromise, sabotage, theft, device loss, destruction, or other circumstances that would otherwise render host computing resources unusable, which minimizes the impact of these common events and maintains ongoing end-user access to managed content.